 Pastor Derwin and Vicki began an itinerant speaking ministry in 1999–One Heart At A Time Ministries–and Pastor Derwin went on to graduate magna cum laude from Southern Evangelical Seminary with a Master of Divinity (M.Div.) degree, with a concentration in Apologetics.
 But following God’s call on their lives and their desire to shepherd people towards transforming their world through the mission of Christ, the Lord transitioned Derwin from his primary role of itinerant speaker to being the Lead Pastor of Transformation Church in January of 2010.
 Coupling his dynamic speaking style with a shepherd’s heart, his intense passion for seeing lives and culture transformed is both contagious and inspiring.

 In addition to his role at Transformation Church, Pastor Derwin speaks at conferences nationwide and is recognized by many as the “Evangelism Linebacker.”
+Pastor Derwin is currently pursuing a Doctor of Ministry in New Testament Context at Northern Seminary.
 He is the author of Hero: Unleashing God’s Power in a Man’s Heart, published in 2010, and Limitless Life: You Are More Than Your Past When God Holds Your Future, released September 2013.

 As I surveyed the landscape of my life in the summer of 1997, that insistent and gnawing cry that had always accompanied me echoed in my soul, “There’s got to be more to life than this.”
 Sure, I escaped the West Side ghetto of San Antonio, Texas, through the vehicle of football–but only to find myself in another ghetto.
 This ghetto, however, had all the right external pleasures one could possess: a beautiful wife, nice cars, nice home, great vacations, fame, an elite professional occupation, financial stability, and the financial muscle to provide for my grandparents, mother, and siblings.
 Though the externals looked good, the external “stuff” I possessed could not fill the empty cavern in my soul.